openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-05-23-move-images-to-zfs.md

 3. for each top level folders
    1. rsync the folder to the ZFS dataset
    2. move the folder to a new name (xxx.old)
-   3. replace by a symblink that point to the synced folder on the ZFS dataset (mounted on off1)
+   3. replace by a symlink that point to the synced folder on the ZFS dataset (mounted on off1)
    4. rsync again to be sure we didn't miss anything

    At the end we will have a product images folder full of symlinks.